Guidance for on-farm burial of carcasses in an emergency animal disease outbreak

 In the event of an EAD outbreak, Agriculture Victoria will arrange for burial pits to be dug and for the burial of animal carcasses to be undertaken in a safe and appropriate way, in line with safe construction requirements and the burial procedure outlined below.

-Where possible, Agriculture Victoria will undertake humane destruction activities close to the burial site.
+Agriculture Victoria will undertake humane destruction activities as close to the burial site as possible.
 This will depend on accessibility to the site for machinery and equipment and the ability to move and handle livestock at the site.

 • The typical method of digging a pit is to construct a deep, narrow, vertically sided pit (trench burial), but this will be dictated by the soil stability (see Figure 1).